Subchapter G. SIMPLIFIED PROGRAM FOR SMALL

 (3) Confirmation that containment drain valves are secured in the closed position when not in use.

-(4) Monitoring of the leak detection system.
+(4) Verification of the functionality of the leak detection system.

 (5) A check of vents for restrictions.